The realization space of an unstable coalgebra: Cosimplicial unstable coalgebras

-It is easy to see that homotopy $n$-cartesian squares are closed under composition.
-Then the general case follows by induction and Lemma \ref{pull-n-conn}.
+The general case follows inductively.
+For each new coattachment associated with $f$ or with $g$, the same argument applies to show that we obtain a new homotopy $(m+n+1)$-cartesian square.
+It is easy to check that homotopy $k$-cartesian squares are closed under composition which then completes the inductive step.
+Also, Lemma \ref{pull-n-conn} shows that it suffices to consider only the coattachments up to a finite coskeletal degree.

-For Part (b) we note that homotopy colimits in $c \CA$ can be computed in underlying cosimplicial graded vector spaces (or in $\Comod_{C^\bu}$) since the forgetful functor from $c\CA$ to $c\Vec$ (or in $\Comod_{C^\bu}$) is left Quillen.
-The statement now follows from (a) by comparing the long exact sequences of cohomotopy groups.
+For Part (b), we note that homotopy colimits in $c \CA$ can be computed in the underlying category of cosimplicial graded vector spaces (or in $\Comod_{C^\bu}$) since the forgetful functor from $c\CA$ to $c\Vec$ (or $\Comod_{C^\bu}$) is left Quillen and detects colimits.
+The statement now follows from (a) by comparing the long exact sequences of cohomotopy groups. \end{proof}